danieljjb/python-hangman/README.md

 <img src="/docs/letter-not-in-word.png">

-* If the user inputs a letter that is corret, there will be a message to tell them and the image of the hangman will remain the same as before.
+* If the user inputs a letter that is correct, there will be a message to tell them and the image of the hangman will remain the same as before.

 <img src="/docs/letter-is-in-word.png">